Mental Health and Psychology Dictionary

 Automatic, unquestioning, and immediate obeisance of all commands, even the most manifestly absurd and dangerous ones.
 This suspension of critical judgment is sometimes an indication of incipient catatonia.

-world, escape challenges and risks and stunt their personal growth and
+challenges and risks and stunt their personal growth and development by

 They are mortified by shame and the possibility of being mocked, criticized, rejected, or ridiculed in public.
 They are prone to having ideas of reference (see entry).
 They are perceived by others as reserved, timid, and inhibited because they regard themselves as socially inept, repellant, unattractive, inferior, inadequate, dysfunctional, defective, or deformed.
 Some Avoidants develop Body Dysmorphic Disorders.